2017 is looking at interior design through rose colored glasses.

 The juxtaposition of blush in a room’s palette serves as a more

-unconventional “neutral” by providing an aesthetic softness to ground other elements – from monochromatic neutrals to even the boldest
+unconventional “neutral” by providing an aesthetic softness to ground other

 of palettes.
 Rose gold provides a dramatic and unexpected quality of warmth often crisply highlighting sleek and modern silhouettes while refracting its signature warm glow more bold than bashful.